AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/caching.md

 }
 ```

-* If you are developing a public client app (such as desktop, headless etc.), [MSAL Node Extensions](../../../extensions/msal-node-extensions/README.md) handles this for you.
+* If you are developing a public client app, [MSAL Node Extensions](../../../extensions/msal-node-extensions/README.md) handles this for you.
 * If you are developing a confidential client app, you should persist the cache via a separate service, since a single, *per-server* cache instance isn't suitable for a cloud environment with many servers and app instances.

 > :warning: We strongly recommend to encrypt the token cache when persisting it on disk.
 For public client apps, this is offered out-of-box with [MSAL Node Extensions](../../../extensions/msal-node-extensions/README.md).
 For confidential clients however, you are responsible for devising an appropriate encryption solution.